jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-  (b) the tax file number of each person in receipt of that credit of tax; and (c) the number of children to which that credit of tax relates; and (d) whether that credit of tax is a full credit or a partial credit; and (e) the expected net income of the qualifying person, or the combined expected net income of the qualifying person and the person with whom the qualifying person lives in a marriage, civil union, or de facto relationship, which is used to determine that credit of tax; and
+  (b) the tax file number of each person in receipt of that credit of tax; and (c) the number of children to which that credit of tax relates; and (d) whether that credit of tax is a full credit or a partial credit; and (e) the expected family scheme income of the qualifying person, or the combined expected family scheme income of the qualifying person and the person with whom the qualifying person lives in a marriage, civil union, or de facto relationship, which is used to determine that credit of tax; and
-  (f) the net income of the qualifying person, or the combined net income of the qualifying person and the person with whom the qualifying person lives in a marriage, civil union, or de facto relationship, which is used to determine that credit of tax; and
+  (f) the family scheme income of the qualifying person, or the combined family scheme income of the qualifying person and the person with whom the qualifying person lives in a marriage, civil union, or de facto relationship, which is used to determine that credit of tax; and
   (g) the amounts of all credits of tax by instalments payable to the qualifying person, or the combined amounts of all credits of tax by instalments payable to the qualifying person and the person with whom the qualifying person lives in a marriage, civil union, or de facto relationship; and
   (h) the amounts of the credits of tax for the income year that are payable to the qualifying person, or the combined amounts of the credits of tax for the income year that are payable to the qualifying person and the person with whom the qualifying person lives in a marriage, civil union, or de facto relationship; and
   (i) the birth date of each child to which that credit of tax relates.